Akutagawa Prize stories

 Asatte no otoko (A Disoriented Man) by Suwa Tetsushi

-Support for "A Disoriented Man" was overwhelming, with six of the nine selection-committee members favoring Suwa for the prize.
+Support for Asatte no otoko was overwhelming, with six of the nine selection-committee members favoring Suwa for the prize.
 The two newest members, Ogawa Yōko and Kawakami Hiromi, were especially glowing in their praise, perhaps hinting at a slight shift in the committee's evaluative standards.
 Opposition was expressed first of all by the usual suspects: Ishihara Shintarō and Murakami Ryū.
 The former once again lamented the generally poor quality of all the candidates, pointing to the large number of eccentric titles as evidence of a lack of narrative responsibility.
-With regard to "A Disoriented Man" specifically, Ishihara taxed Suwa with being needlessly obscure and relying too heavily upon non-narrative tricks like intertextual diagrams and a map tacked on to the end of the story.
-One takes Ishihara's point; still, it would appear that Ishihara has a major blind spot when it comes to the use of play in narrative (one imagines he would despise Sterne), and he seems notably lacking in a sense humor.
+With regard to Asatte no otoko specifically, Ishihara taxed Suwa with being needlessly obscure and relying too heavily upon non-narrative tricks like intertextual diagrams and the tacked-on map.
+One takes Ishihara's point.
+Still, it would appear that Ishihara has a major blind spot when it comes to the use of play in narrative (one imagines he would despise Sterne), and he seems notably lacking in a sense humor.
 Ishihara's own insight as a critic seems quite limited.
 Murakami complained, as is his wont, that the quality of the candidates was uniformly low and that it was a chore to slog through them.
 He managed some kind words for one candidate, but not for Suwa, whose story, according to Murakami, was highly wrought stylistically but finally contained only the trite message that human communication is imperfect and life hard.
 Miyamoto Teru was the other dissenter, objecting to what he considered to be excessive intellectual playfulness.

 Chichi to ran (Breasts and Eggs) by Kawakami Mieko

-The title -- "Breasts and Eggs" -- thus initially associates the former image with Makiko and the latter with Midoriko.
-But the mediation of the narrator and the final egg-breaking climax serve to implicate both of these images in the broader context of living life as a woman, with all the physical and psychological complications that that entails.
+The images of "breasts" and "eggs" are thus initially associated with Makiko and Midoriko, respectively.
+But the mediation of the narrator and the final egg-breaking climax serve to implicate both images in the broader context of living life as a woman, with all the physical and psychological complications that this entails.
 At the very end of the story, Kawakami seems to be aiming at a comprehensive synthesis when the narrator -- whose own increasingly irregular period has begun -- examines her breasts in the bathroom mirror and characterizes them as being halfway between funny and pathetic (nakiwarai no yō datta), thus gently reprising the comically melodramatic egg-smashing scene enacted by her sister and her niece.
 It is a carefully structured story, told in a fluid style that makes effective use of the Kansai dialect, and allusions to Higuchi Ichiyō's classic "Growing Up" were quickly picked up on by various readers (not only is "Midori," the name of Higuchi's famous protagonist, appropriated, but the aunt's nickname is "Nattchan," an echo of Higuchi's own real first name, Natsu).
-"Breasts and Eggs" is thus clearly a "gendered" story, but it comes with a lightly worn authenticity that ultimately proves quite compelling and is well attuned to the tone imparted by the Kansai dialect used for the narration.
+Chichi to ran is thus clearly a "gendered" story, but it comes with a lightly worn authenticity that ultimately proves quite compelling and is well attuned to the tone imparted by the Kansai dialect used for the narration.

-Ishihara is fair enough in pointing out that the mother-daughter conflict at the center of "Breasts and Eggs" does not seem especially fresh, and it is also true that Kawakami's stylistic panache tends to obscure such troubling practical questions as why Makiko should have to come to Tokyo for her surgery anyway (a point also made by Ishihara) and why the narrator should feel no qualms about secretly perusing her niece's notebook after she has fallen asleep.
+Ishihara is fair enough in pointing out that the mother-daughter conflict at the center of Chichi to ran does not seem especially fresh, and it is also true that Kawakami's stylistic panache tends to obscure such troubling practical questions as why Makiko should have to come to Tokyo for her surgery anyway (a point made by Ishihara) and why the narrator should feel no qualms about secretly perusing her niece's notebook after she has fallen asleep.
 No doubt opinions will also vary over the effectiveness of the climactic egg-smashing scene.
 But while Kawakami flirts with being trite on the one hand and overwrought on the other, on its own terms the story can surely be counted a success.
-"Breasts and Eggs" is deceptively easy to read, but the lasting impression it makes is due in no small measure to that very fact.
+Chichi to ran is deceptively easy to read, but the lasting impression it makes is due in no small measure to that very fact.

 Toki ga nijimu asa (A Morning Steeped in Time) by Yan Ii (Yang Yi)